XunOuyang/LeetCode_LintCode/Binary_Search/README.md

     return -1;
 ```

-Find the last element in an array:
+Find the last element which equals to the target in an array:
-Similar to the case listed above, just try to find the first element which is greater than the target
+Similar to the case listed above, just try to find the last element which equals to the target
 ```
 int find(vector<int>& nums, int target) {
     int left = 0, right = nums.size() - 1;